 Making A Difference in Our County

-UGA Extension in Troup County provides access to the most up-to-date information from UGA.
-The office fielded over 1,100 calls and made more than 190 site visits concerning home gardening, small orchards, small poultry flocks, livestock, pasture management, horticulture, wells, insect problems and a myriad of other subject areas.
+UGA Extension in Troup County provides access to the most up-to-date information from the university.
+The office fielded more than 1,100 calls and made more than 190 site visits concerning home gardening, small orchards, small poultry flocks, livestock, pasture management, horticulture, wells, insect problems and myriad other subject areas.
 There are 241 farms comprising nearly 38,000 acres in Troup County.
-The Agriculture and Natural Resources agent makes site visits to these farms to help farmers make informed decisions, identify potential problems and determine solutions.
-These site visits are made to homeowners with horticulture problems.
-The City of LaGrange also relies on the Extension office to provide expertise in agricultural and horticultural issues.
-The Extension office acts as a liaison with other agencies, such as the U.S. Department of Agriculture Natural Resources Conservation Service, Farm Service Agency and U.S. Army Corps of Engineers to deliver more services.
-UGA specialists from Griffin and Athens, Georgia, campuses are available to add their input, too.
-The Extension office also provides soil and water testing, and forage analysis.
-The Master Gardener Extension Volunteer program has, in this past year, provided more than 1,900 hours of volunteer service to more than 34 projects in the county.
+The county’s Agriculture and Natural Resources (ANR agent makes site visits to these farms to help farmers make informed decisions, identify potential problems and determine solutions.
+Site visits are made to homeowners with horticulture problems as well.
+The city of LaGrange also relies on the Extension office to provide expertise with agricultural and horticultural issues.
+The Extension office acts as a liaison with other agencies, such as the Natural Resources Conservation Service, Farm Service Agency and U.S. Army Corps of Engineers to deliver more services to Troup County.
+UGA specialists from Griffin and Athens are available to add their input.
+Another valuable service that the office delivers is soil testing, water testing and forage analysis.
+The Master Gardener Extension Volunteer program has, in this past year, provided more than 1,900 hours of volunteer service for more than 34 projects in the county area.

 4-H Youth Development